IIIF/api/source/api/auth/0.9/index.md

 }
 {% endhighlight %}

-Where the `@id` field _MUST_ be present and contains the URI that the client should load to allow the user to authenticate.
+Where the `@id` field _MUST_ be present and contains the URI that the client should load in order to allow the user to authenticate.
 The `@context` field _MUST_ be present with the value `http://iiif.io/api/auth/{{ page.major }}/context.json`, specifying the context to resolve the keys into RDF if necessary.
 The value of `profile` _MUST_ be `http://iiif.io/api/auth/{{ page.major }}/login`, allowing clients to understand the use of the service.
 The `label` property _SHOULD_ be present and its value is to be shown to the user to initiate the loading of the authentication service.
 The `service` field _MUST_ be present and will contain related services described below.

 #### 2.1.2.
 Interaction